-• Chattenden Primary School expect all staff to treat information they receive about a children and young people in a highly discreet and confidential manner.
-Confidential information should never be used casually in conversation or shared with any person other than a on 'need to know basis'.

-- All members of staff must be aware that whilst they have duties to keep any information confidential, they also have a professional responsibility to share information with other agencies Chattenden Primary School recognises our duty to share relevant information with appropriate agencies in matters relating to child protection at the earliest opportunity as per statutory guidance outlined within KCSIE 2023. - The Data Protection Act 2018 places a duty on organisations and individuals with regards to processing personal information fairly and lawfully.
+- Balfour Infant School expect all staff to treat information they receive about a children and young people in a highly discreet and confidential manner.
+Confidential information should never be used casually in conversation or shared with any person other than on a'need to know basis'. - All members of staff must be aware that whilst they have duties to keep any information confidential, they also have a professional responsibility to share information with other agencies Balfour Infant School recognises our duty to share relevant information with appropriate agencies in matters relating to child protection at the earliest opportunity as per statutory guidance outlined within KCSIE 2023. - The Data Protection Act 2018 places a duty on organisations and individuals with regards to processing personal information fairly and lawfully.
 As a school we adhere to data protection, yet we do not allow this to stand in our way in the need to promote the welfare and protect the safety of our children in our care.
-DfE "Information sharing advice for safeguarding practitioners" (2018) provides further detail - Chattenden Primary School has an appropriately trained Data Protection Officer (DPO) as required by the General Data Protection Regulations (GDPR) to ensure that our school/college is complaint with all matters relating to confidentiality and information sharing requirements. - All staff must be aware that they cannot promise a child to keep secrets which might compromise the child's safety or wellbeing.
+DfE "Information sharing advice for safeguarding practitioners" (2018) provides further detail

+- Balfour Infant School has an appropriately trained Data Protection Officer (DPO) as required by the General Data Protection Regulations (GDPR) to ensure that our school is compliant with all matters relating to confidentiality and information sharing requirements.
+The DPO is Ms D Atkinson - All staff must be aware that they cannot promise a child to keep secrets which might compromise the child's safety or wellbeing.
 In accordance with statutory requirements, where there is a child protection concern, this must be reported to the Designated Safeguarding Lead and may require further referral and subsequent investigation by the appropriate authorities.